sonunigamk/news-web-application/README.md

 ## Features

-Real-time News : Fetches and displays the latest news articles from multiple sources.
+- **Real-time News**: Fetches and displays the latest news articles from multiple sources.
- Keyword Search : Allows users to search for news articles based on specific keywords.
+- **Keyword Search**: Allows users to search for news articles based on specific keywords.
- Responsive Design : Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used

 - **HTML**: Structure of the application.
 - **CSS**: Styling and layout.
 - **JavaScript**: Functionality for fetching and displaying news articles.
+- **News API**: Source of news data.